nicochunger/SCOPES/README.md

 ### Examples

-You can find an example Jupyter notebook that details how to use SCOPES from a simple setup to a full night of observations: [`scopes_example.ipynb`](https://github.com/nicochunger/SCOPES/blob/main/scopes_example.ipynb)
+In the `docs/example_notebooks` directory you can find a Jupyter notebook that details how to use SCOPES from a simple setup to a full night of observations: [`scopes_example.ipynb`](https://github.com/nicochunger/SCOPES/blob/main/docs/example_notebooks/scopes_example.ipynb)

 ## Documentation

-For complete documentation, including detailed explanations of the scheduling strategy, merit functions, and advanced usage, visit the [SCOPES Documentation](https://github.com/nicochunger/SCOPES/blob/main/SCOPES_documentation.pdf).
+For a complete documentation, including detailed explanations of the scheduling strategy, merit functions, and advanced usage, visit the [SCOPES Documentation](https://github.com/nicochunger/SCOPES/blob/main/SCOPES_documentation.pdf).

 ## Acknowledgements